TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 ## Create virtual Python environment(s)

-You can only use `Flow-Otter` from virtual Python environments that contain the required Python packages.
+`Flow-Otter` must be used within virtual Python environments that contain the required Python packages.

-You can create a Python environment with the name `.venv_flow_otter` with
+Create an environment with the name `.venv_flow_otter` with
 ```
 python -m venv .venv_flow_otter
 ```

-Every time you want to load the virtual environment, please use
+Activate the environment whenever you want to use it:
 ```
 source .venv_flow_otter/bin/activate
 ```

-With `pip`, you can install Python packages.
-To get all the Python packages (including PerQueue and myqueue) needed to run `Flow-Otter`, you can simply run the following command:
+Install all required Python packages (including PerQueue and myqueue) with:
 ```
 pip install -r requirements_flow_otter.txt
 ```
 You can find `requirements_flow_otter.txt` in **TBD**.
-Please note that PerQueue only works with myqueue version of **TBD**.
+Please note that PerQueue currently requires myqueue version of **TBD**.

-Often, different external softwares have incompatible requirements for Python packages.
+Often, different external software packages have incompatible requirements for Python packages.
-Then, you can create several virtual environments and (re)start the corresponding tasks when you are in a matching environment.
+In such cases, you may create several virtual environments and (re)start the corresponding tasks from the appropriate environment.
-Tasks that are started from a non-matching environment crash but can be resubmitted from a matching environment.
+Tasks started from an incompatible environment will fail, but can be resubmitted safely once the correct environment is activated.
-It can be helpful to create bash scripts that load all you need for specific tasks.
+Creating small bash scripts to load environment-specific dependencies can be helpful.
-These scripts will soon be usable as preamble scripts, eliminating the need to resubmit tasks (see the Preambles section below).
+In future versions, these scripts will be supported as preamble scripts, eliminating the need for manual resubmission (see the Preambles section below).

 ## PerQueue configuration
-PerQueue needs to know your cluster's configuration.
+PerQueue requires cluster-specific configuration.
 You can set this in `~/.myqueue/config.py`.
 In the [myqueue documentation](https://myqueue.readthedocs.io/configuration.html), you can find further details.

 ## External software
-To access the full functionality of `Flow-Otter`, all external codes listed below must be installed.
+To access the full functionality of `Flow-Otter`, install all external codes listed below.
 However, if you only require specific features, you may install only the corresponding dependencies.

-Below is an overview of the supported external tools, including their installation links and their roles within the workflow.
+Below is an overview of the supported external tools, including their installation links and their roles within `Flow-Otter`.

 ### Hamster